mariobox/mariosanchez.org/content/post/site.md

 ## Implementation

 ### Static vs. Dynamic:
-We decided to make our site [static]((https://techterms.com/definition/staticwebsite)) instead of using a database-driven tool like Wordpress.
+I decided to make my site [static]((https://techterms.com/definition/staticwebsite)) instead of using a database-driven tool like Wordpress.
 This is the simplest, fastest and most secure set up.
 Static sites are **ideal for blogs and small-to-medium sites** where content doesn't change based on user input.

 To create the site we use a **static site generator**, which is basically a program that combs through one or more folders containing content files usually written in [Markdown](https://daringfireball.net/projects/markdown/), converts them to HTML, and places them in a special folder that you can then deploy to the open web using any web hosting service.